shubhammeshram01/Data-Analysis-with-Pandas-and-NumPy/README.md

 Analyzed various datasets with Pandas and NumPy

-# Had hands-on following operations in Pandas and NumPy:
+# Analyzed datasets using the following operations in Pandas and NumPy:
 1) Series and DataFrames
 2) Extract data using indexes
 3) Filtering data in the DataFrame